Grim Fandango: Background and project inception

 Tim Schafer was the project lead for Grim Fandango.

 Grim Fandangos development was led by project leader Tim Schafer, co-designer of Day of the Tentacle and creator of Full Throttle and the more recent Psychonauts and Brütal Legend.
 Schafer had conceived a Day of the Dead-themed adventure before production of Full Throttle began, and he submitted both concepts to LucasArts for approval at the same time.
 Full Throttle was accepted instead because of its greater mainstream appeal; it became a hit and opened the way for Schafer to create Grim Fandango.
 Rogue Leaders: The Story of LucasArts noted that the pitching process for Grim Fandango was "a breeze" because of Schafer's earlier success, despite the new project's unusual theme.

 Development began soon after the completion of Full Throttle in June 1995.
 Grim Fandango was an attempt by LucasArts to rejuvenate the graphic adventure genre, in decline by 1998.
 In response to complaints that Full Throttle was too short, Schafer set the goal of having twice as many puzzles as Full Throttle, which demanded a more lengthy and ambitious story to accommodate them.
-According to Schafer, the game was developed on a $3 million budget.
+According to Schafer, Grim Fandago was developed on a $3 million budget.
 It was the first LucasArts adventure since Labyrinth not to use the SCUMM engine, instead using the Sith engine, pioneered by Jedi Knight: Dark Forces II, as the basis of the new GrimE engine.
 The GrimE engine was built using the scripting language Lua.
 This design decision was due to LucasArts programmer Bret Mogilefsky's interest in the language, and is considered one of the first uses of Lua in gaming applications.
-The game's success led to the language's use in many other games and applications, including Escape from Monkey Island and Baldur's Gate.
+The success led to the language's use in many other games and applications, including Escape from Monkey Island and Baldur's Gate.

 3D design

 Grim Fandango mixed static pre-rendered background images with 3D characters and objects.
 Part of this decision was based on how the calaca figures would appear in three dimensions.
-There were more than 90 sets and 50 characters in the game to be created and rendered; Manny's character alone comprised 250 polygons.
+There were more than 90 sets and 50 characters; Manny's character alone comprised 250 polygons.
 The development team found that by utilizing three-dimensional models to pre-render the backgrounds, they could alter the camera shot to achieve more effective or dramatic angles for certain scenes simply by re-rendering the background, instead of having to have an artist redraw the background for a traditional 2D adventure game.
 The team adapted the engine to allow Manny's head to move separately from his body to make the player aware of important objects nearby.
 The 3D engine also aided in the choreography between the spoken dialog and body and arm movements of the characters.
 Additionally, full motion video cutscenes were incorporated to advance the plot, using the same in-game style for the characters and backgrounds to make them nearly indistinguishable from the actual game.